Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations

 This doubly-robust estimator combines regression imputation and inverse probability weighting, and remains consistent if either the model $p_\t(x)$ or $\mut(x)$ is misspecified.
 Following widespread empirical practice, we estimate $\hat{p}_\t(x_i)$ with multinomial logistic regression and $\muthat(x_i)$ linearly (see Section \ref{sec-grplasso}).
 The choice of covariates in $\hat{p}_\t(x_i)$ and $\muthat(x_i)$ impacts consistency, efficiency, and finite sample performance.
-Covariate selection based on ad hoc, iterative searches is common in empirical evaluations, but is not formal, objective, or replicable.
-Balancing tests are also commonly used in this context, but have the additional drawback of assuming the same covariates are important for outcomes and treatment assignment, and more generally do not weight the covariates by their importance for bias.
+Covariate selection based on ad hoc, iterative searches is common in empirical work, but is not formal, objective, or replicable.
+Balancing tests are also common, but have the additional drawback of assuming the same covariates are important for outcomes and treatment assignment, and more generally do not weight the covariates by their importance for bias.

-On the other hand, our proposed procedure gives practitioners an easy to implement, fully objective tool to perform data-driven covariate selection and treatment effect inference, with replicable results.\footnote{For the final estimation step, the doubly-robust estimator is available in STATA 13 and the package of \citeasnoun{Cattaneo-Drukker-Holland2013_stata} (as the default).
-The covariate selection stage is easily implemented in R; code is available upon request.} Importantly, we do not preclude the addition of variables known to be important from economic theory or prior knowledge.
+On the other hand, our proposed procedure gives practitioners an easy to implement, fully objective tool to perform data-driven covariate selection and treatment effect inference, with replicable results.\footnote{For the final step, the doubly-robust estimator is available in STATA and the package of \citeasnoun{Cattaneo-Drukker-Holland2013_stata}.
+The covariate selection stage is easily implemented in {\sf R}.} Importantly, we do not preclude the addition of variables known to be important from economic theory or prior knowledge.
 Our procedure is intended to supplement these variables with a flexible set of controls, guarding against misspecification or overfitting.